SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 • The average SkeptiCamp attendance in New York City, from 2007 to 2019, is 48.5 people.

-• John Rennie, former editor of Scientific American Magazine, once decided to do a Science of Martial Arts demonstration at SkeptiCamp NYC, in 2010.
+• John Rennie, former editor of Scientific American Magazine, once performed a 'Science of Martial Arts' demonstration at SkeptiCamp NYC, in 2010.

 • Mitchell Scott Lampert improvised the idea of delivering the presentation remote to speakers on a Fancy Pillow, just to deviate from the very casual attitude of the rest of the event.